sebaeze/url-shortener/README.md

 ## Node.js

-Javascript is a very flexible programming language that allows to develop solution really fast.
+Javascript is a flexible programming language that allows to develop solution really fast.
 Having a big community there are plenty of solutions already created that can be reused and customized in order to support requirement's needs.

 ## Lambda